-The romanesque collegiate church of the thirteenth century was a basilica with two aisles, also built of limestone blocks.
+The Romanesque collegiate church from the 13th century was a basilica with two aisles, also built of limestone blocks.
 It consisted of a 10.7 meter wide nave, a rectangular chancel with the width of the central nave and a two-tower west facade.
 The total length of the church was approximately 28 meters.
 In the northern and southern aisles, chapels were located, constituting their extension to the east, which flanked the chancel.
 The lighting of the church was provided by splayed, semicircular windows and two-light openings on the highest storeys of the towers, which were framed with pilaster strips in the corners.
-The western massif was devoid of an entrance portal, but it housed a gallery.
-The ground floors of both towers opened to the side aisles with wide passages, topped with ogival arches.
+The western massif did not have an entrance portal, but it housed a gallery.
+The ground floors of both towers opened to the side aisles with wide passages topped with pointed arches.
 In the wall of the south tower, at a height of about 4 meters, there was a small pointed portal leading to the inter-tower space.
-In the northern tower there was a semicircular portal, which perhaps led to the aisle by means of wooden stairs along the northern wall, led to the side aisle.
-The gallery was probably based on a wooden ceiling and covered with one bay of a cross-rib vault.
+In the northern tower there was a semicircular portal, which perhaps led to the aisle by means of wooden stairs along the northern wall.
+The matroneum (gallery) was probably based on a timber ceiling and covered with one bay of a cross-rib vault.
 The vault of the nave was supported on six pillars.

 Grzybkowski A., Gotycka architektura murowana w Polsce, Warszawa 2016.